PhoebeGaoZhen/DeepFGRN/README.md

 # DeepFGRN
-DeepFGRN: Inference of gene regulatory network with regulation type based on directed graph embedding

 This is the repository for the manuscript: DeepFGRN: Inference of gene regulatory network with regulation type based on directed graph embedding.

 If you have any questions or feedback, please contact Zhen Gao (gaozhenchn@163.com)